zoodor/devops-in-practice-workshop/instructions/5-application-kubernetes.md

 Successfully tagged pet-app:latest
 ```

-Check that the image was published to minikube's Docker:
+Check that the image was published to Minikube's Docker:

 ```shell
 $ docker image ls pet*